Guidance

 Severe mental illness

 The severe mental illness profile shows the prevalence and risk factors of severe mental illness (SMI).
-It can also be used to find out more about early intervention, assessment and treatment locally, as well as the outcomes and costs of these services.
+It can also be used to find out more about early intervention, assessment, treatment and outcomes.

-The psychosis data report explains the variation in numbers of people with psychosis and their access to care and support across England by CCG or local authority.
-It also highlights where there are quality issues or gaps in current data relating to psychosis, meaning extra data collection might need to be organised.
+The psychosis data report explains the variation in numbers of people with psychosis and their access to care and support across England.

 Physical health of people with a mental health problem

-The premature mortality during COVID-19 in adults with severe mental illness report investigates premature mortality (deaths in those aged 18 to 74) during the early part of the COVID-19 pandemic (January 2020 to March 2021) in people with SMI.
+The report on premature mortality during COVID-19 in adults with severe mental illness investigates premature mortality (deaths in those aged 18 to 74) during the early part of the COVID-19 pandemic (January 2020 to March 2021) in people with SMI.

 It looks at premature mortality from all causes in people with SMI during the pandemic, how this differs across subgroups or regionally in England, and how this compares to premature mortality in people without SMI.

-The premature mortality in adults with severe mental illness report presents analysis of the geographical variation in the premature mortality and excess premature mortality for adults aged 18 to 74 years with severe mental illness (SMI) in England.
+The report on premature mortality in adults with severe mental illness presents analysis of the geographical variation in the premature mortality and excess premature mortality for adults aged 18 to 74 years with SMI in England.

-The severe mental illness and physical health inequalities report uses a sample of primary care data to examine:
+The report on severe mental illness and physical health inequalities uses a sample of primary care data to examine:

 • the recorded prevalence of SMI by age, sex and deprivation in England